jppope/lojCodeSample/README.md

 ## Tests

 Light functional testing was performed by on the Foundation and Bootstrap examples.
+Cross Browser Testing was done on Chrome, Firefox, Safari, and Opera.
 No automated testing was performed.

 ## Contributors